 Just like Alzheimer’s, Huntington’s Disease is caused by oxidative stress.
-That is why glutathione has a similar effect to patients with the condition.
-On top of that, GSH improves mitochondrial health which is a hallmark characteristic of the degenerative condition.
+That is why glutathione has a similar effect on patients with the condition.
+On top of that, GSH improves mitochondrial health, which is a hallmark characteristic of the degenerative condition.

-Sleep plays a very important role in keeping homeostasis in our body.
-This is why prolonged sleep deprivation and fragmentation brings serious consequences that impair brain function, ages the skin, weakens the immune system and confuses metabolism.
+Sleep plays a very important role in keeping homeostasis in our bodies.
+This is why prolonged sleep deprivation and fragmentation bring serious consequences that impair brain function, age the skin, weaken the immune system, and confuse metabolism.
 According to the American Academy of Sleep Medicine, lack of sleep speeds up biological aging since it boosts the molecular process involved in growing older.

 Thankfully, studies show that glutathione can help you achieve a full and revitalizing sleep.
 In a study published in the Indian Journal of Chest Diseases and Allied Sciences, glutathione antioxidant treatment administered together with continuous positive airway pressure (CPAP) therapy significantly improved the condition of subjects with sleep apnea.
 Just two days after the treatment, patients were able to sleep longer with better quality.

-Sleep studies also revealed that oxidative stress affect the length and depth of our sleep.
+Sleep studies also revealed that oxidative stress affects the length and depth of our sleep.
 Through glutathione’s ROS-scavenging abilities, the body is able to reap the full benefits of evening slumber.

 Overall, glutathione indeed is a “miracle molecule”, It may not be able to keep us young forever but it definitely makes us achieve more years.
 More importantly, it helps us enjoy every bit of it.